mikolajroszak/qsp-protocol-node/README.md

 1. Run the node [in regular mode](#run-in-regular-mode) and check if there are any issues
 1. In case of significant changes, run the node [in container mode](#run-in-container-mode) and check if there are any issues
 1. Open a pull request from your branch into `develop`
-1. Wait for CI tests to finish
+1. Wait for CI tests to finish and pass
-1. On merge into `develop`, a new Docker image is built and tagged with the commit id and deployed to [AWS](https://console.aws.amazon.com/elasticbeanstalk/home?region=us-east-1#/environment/dashboard?applicationName=qsp-protocol-node&environmentId=e-c2cqj8usi7)
+1. After approved, merge into `develop`, a new Docker image is built and tagged with the commit id and deployed to [AWS](https://console.aws.amazon.com/elasticbeanstalk/home?region=us-east-1#/environment/dashboard?applicationName=qsp-protocol-node&environmentId=e-c2cqj8usi7)